tuckbarber/cacao-docs/docs/util-pull.md

 ### Large screen

-Only apply to viewports defined as large.
+Only applies to viewports defined as large or smaller.

 * `u-lg-pullNone`
 * `u-lg-pull1of12` / `u-lg-pull1of10` / `u-lg-pull1of8`